ctharsis/rangecalculator/README.md

 8. Click calculate.
 It should match up with what you see in-game.
 Now you can experiment to see how your range changes if you swap out equipment, or if say you get another star on a tyrants piece.
 Boss Damage, Crit and IED calculations will come later.

 ## To-Do list
--Finish adding every class
+- Finish adding every class
--Boss Damage
+- Boss Damage
--Crit
--IED
+- Crit
+- IED
--Character Cards
+- Character Cards

 ## Potential features
--Deploy onto a site for easier usage -Save/Load/Import/Export feature
+- Deploy onto a site for easier usage
+  - Save/Load/Import/Export feature
--Compare feature
+- Compare feature
--Skill damage calculation and theoretical DPS
+- Skill damage calculation and theoretical DPS
-  -Attack speed inclusion
+  - Attack speed inclusion
--Calculations for a range increase per 1% stat
+- Calculations for a range increase per 1% stat